 How valuable is your time?
 With four little kids to raise, a husband busy with work, and a home to keep, my time has become more valuable by the year.
 Thankfully I don't have to spend time planning my year because Sonlight does that for me.
 Once the books are organized on bookshelves, I am ready to go.
 I have more time to meet the needs of my family.

 I save even more time because I can teach some of my kids together with a literature-based program.
 When we sit down for daily read-alouds, I get a two-for-one deal on my time— two kids hear the same lesson each day.

 Our choice to use Sonlight has allowed me to support my husband in a huge way as he worked two jobs for over a year.
 We had three kids under the age of five when he started his own business!
 His new venture was difficult enough without adding one more thing to my plate.
 Even when money was tight, we knew there was value in having my year planned, teaching some of our kids together, and building a home library of amazing titles.
 Looking back, we can agree that Sonlight was a lifesaver for us during those years.

 There is no question that purchasing homeschool curriculum is a big financial investment.
+The real question is this: Is the curriculum worth the cost?
 Before you invest in anything, you have to see the value in it to make the commitment.
 In my experience, there are huge financial benefits to choosing Sonlight as my literature-based curriculum.